Wordle is still free, but now it’s packed with ad-tracking tech

 Bored with Wordle?
 Here’s how to make your own custom puzzle games

-Tags: ad revenue, Android, App Privacy Report, Apple iPhone, browsing history, cookies, Google, location services, mobile devices, New York Times, privacy, Wordle
+Tags: ad revenue, Android, Apple App Privacy Report, Apple iPhone, browsing history, cookies, Google, location services, mobile devices, New York Times, privacy, Wordle